 The new year offers hope for a fresh start.
-You tell yourself, THIS year I will get things done!
+You tell yourself, THIS year I will get things done, THIS year I will make my resolutions stick!

 You write goals, make a vision board and perhaps even get started on your plan.